nhayashida/domino-appdev-playground/README.md

 #### (Option 3).
 Run app from Visual Studio Code
 1. Open your local repository with Visual Studio Code
+1. Copy the domino-db domino-node-iam-client archives to the root directory
 1. Copy [.env.sample](.env.sample) as `.env` and edit the environment variables in the
 1. Select **Debug** -> **Start Debugging**